-

 Travel

 This holiday starts and ends in the Val di Fassa.
 We recommend flying into and out of either Verona, Venice Marco Polo or Treviso airports.
-A private transfer between whichever one you choose and the Val di Fassa is included at the start and end of your holiday.
+You can then travel by public transport as follows :

 Itinerary